fvaleri/strimzi-debugging/sessions/002/README.md

         ...
 ```

-When the TLS handshake is failing, add `-Djavax.net.debug=ssl:handshake` as client Java option to get more information.
+When the TLS handshake is failing, we can add `-Djavax.net.debug=ssl:handshake` Java option to the client in order to
-As additional exercise, you can get the clients CA and user certificates to check if the first signs the second.
+get more details.
+As additional exercise, try to get the clients CA and user certificates to check if the first signs
+the second.

 ### Example: custom certificates